SUJITHhubpost/housePricePrediction/README.md

 # housePricePrediction

-Implementation of multi variant linear regression using gradient descent from scratch
+Implementation of multi variant linear regression using gradient descent from scratch using python